hal-efecan/asyncActionsRedux/README.md

     error: ''
 }

-loading - E.g - Displays a loading spinner in your component data - This would be the list of users error - Displays an error message to the user
+Loading - E.g - Displays a loading spinner in your component, Data - This would be the list of users
+Error - Displays an error message to the user

 || ACTIONS ||